Chimpu Ocllo

-Isabel Suárez Yupanqui born as Palla Chimpu Ocllo (1523-1571), was a princess of the Inca Empire.
+Isabel Suárez Yupanqui, born as Palla Chimpu Ocllo (1523-1571), was a princess of the Inca Empire.
 She was born to Sapa Inca Túpac Huallpa (r.
 1533).

+She lived with Sebastián Garcilaso de la Vega y Vargas, a Spanish colonial official.
+They did not even speak one another's language, however in 1539 they had a son, Inca Garcilaso de la Vega.

-She married Sebastián Garcilaso de la Vega y Vargas, and was the mother of Inca Garcilaso de la Vega.
-After she was widowed, she married secondly Juan de Pedroche and had two daughters: one, Ana Ruíz, married her cousin Martín de Bustinza, and had issue, while the other, Luisa de Herrera, married Pedro Márquez de Galeoto, becoming the mother of Alonso Márquez de Figueroa.
+In 1551, de la Vega y Vargas married a Spanish woman, and put Ocllo aside.
+He arranged for her to be married to a lower-ranked Spaniard, Juan del Pedroche.
+She and de Pedroche had two daughters: one, Ana Ruíz, married her cousin Martín de Bustinza, and had issue, while the other, Luisa de Herrera, married Pedro Márquez de Galeoto, becoming the mother of Alonso Márquez de Figueroa.